motojoe-co-uk/bigspring-light/exampleSite/content/english/_index.md

 banner:
   title: MotoJoe is all about having fun with motorcycles
   image: images/banner-art.svg
-  content: We can help you take your first steps into motorcycling with our training.
-We can take you on adventures in Scotland and beyond.
+  content: We can take you on adventures in Scotland and beyond.<br/><br/>
     We can take you off the beaten track and, indeed, the road, for off-road experiences.<br/><br/>
+    We can help you take your first steps into motorcycling with our training.<br/><br/>

-    <strong>Our ethos is to support and inspire each and every customer.</strong><br/><br/>

-    From helping you gain the skills and experience to get the most out of your time on a motorcycle to sharing our passion and enthusiasm for touring Scotland (and beyond!) by motorcycle.
+    <strong>Our ethos is to support and inspire each and every customer.</strong><br/><br/>From helping you gain the skills and experience to get the most out of your time on a motorcycle to sharing our passion and enthusiasm for touring Scotland by motorcycle.
   button:
     enable: true
     label: Contact Us